KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-tutorials/smart-chain-api-basics.md

 >>>>>>>>>> RT1: p2p.13100 rpc.13101 magic.fd772ab9 4252445369 1000 coins
 ```

-This information is the blockchain name, its network ports used for p2p (13100), and rpc control (13101).
+This information is the blockchain name, its network ports used for p2p (13100), and RPC control (13101).
 The magic number is a number the Komodo daemon uses for network purposes, and the number of coins is informational.

 ##### Explanation of All Initial Daemon Output